NTIG-Uppsala/frisorsaxe/README.md

 3. **Update generateFile.py:**

-   - Open the generateFile.py Python script.
+   - Open the generateFile.py script.
    - Locate the selectedLanguage array in the script.
-   - Add the language code (the same name used for the JSON object) to the selectedLanguage array.
+   - Add the language code (the same name used for the JSON object) to the selectedLanguage array as a string.

 4. **Add the Flag Image:**